SAML-Toolkits/php-saml/README.md

 of the advanced_settings.php ('authnRequestsSigned').

-The IdP will return the response to the Attribute Consumer Service of the SP.
+The IdP will then return the SAML Response to the user's client.
+The client is then forwarded to the Attribute Consumer Service of the SP with this information.
 If we do not set a 'url' param in the login method and we are using the default ACS provided by the toolkit (endpoints/acs.php), then the ACS endpoint will redirect the user to the file that launched the SSO request.

 We can set an 'returnTo' url to change the workflow and redirect the user to the other PHP file.